Books - Sources |

 From Menaion - - - |

 Ode vi.
 Mode 4.
-(N/M) |
+The storm of my many sins. |

 Ἦλθον εἰς τὰ βάθη. |